EduardoPires/EquinoxProject/README.md

 What is Equinox Project?
 =====================
-Equinox Project is a open-source project written in .NET Core
+The Equinox Project is a open-source project written in .NET Core

 The goal of this project is implement the most common used technologies and share with the technical community the best way to develop great applications with .NET